'Returning' territories: Putin speech puts neighbours on edge

-As the war in Ukraine takes a devastating new turn, Russian president Vladimir Putin has dropped a major clue he has set his sights on a new nation.
+As the war in Ukraine drags on, Russian president Vladimir Putin has dropped a major clue he has set his sights on a new nation.

 The invasion of Ukraine has been raging since late February.